tjk911/rdpapp/README.md

 Goal of the app is for a basic CMS or hub that allows quick deployment of longform responsive design interactive packages.

+Update: Here comes the tricky part, forking out from Hartl's "micropost" app into the RDP structure I have in mind

 == Basic structure

 ```